rcrowther/django-img/README.md

 ### (aside) Filters
 Perhaps your first request will be how to make a new filter.

 Make a new file called 'image_filters'.
 Put it in the top level of any app (not in the site directory, that can be done but must be configured in a [settings.py](#settings).
-Put something in like this (adapt if you wish),
+Put something in like this (adapt if you wish e.g. ResizeSmart, Crop...),

-    from image import Resize, registry
+    from image import CropSmart, registry

-    class MediumImage(Resize)
+    class MediumImage(CropSmart):
         width=260
         height=350
         format='png'